jackyjin1234/ISIC2024KD/README.md

 **Weighted Loss:**
 To address severe class imbalance in skin cancer data, a **custom class-weighted CrossEntropyLoss** is used, emphasizing the malignant class.

+# Token-based Knowledge Distillation (TokenKD.py)
+Token-based knowledge distillation aims to transfer fine-grained knowledge from a large teacher model to a smaller student model by matching their outputs and internal representations at the token level, rather than just at the final prediction or feature level.
+This approach enables the student model to better capture the nuanced information encoded in the teacher’s token-wise outputs, leading to improved performance.

+### Distillation Loss

+The total loss used for training is a weighted sum of three components:

+1. **Classification Loss:**
+   Standard cross-entropy loss between the student’s predictions and the ground-truth labels, with class weighting to address imbalance.
+2. **Token-level KL Divergence Loss:**
+   KL divergence between the softened output logits (using temperature scaling) of the teacher and student models.
+This encourages the student to mimic the teacher’s token-wise output distribution, capturing “dark knowledge” about class relationships.
+3. **Feature Matching Loss:**
+   Mean squared error (MSE) between the intermediate token features of the teacher and student.
+This enforces alignment not just at the output, but throughout the token representations.

+The combined loss is:

+$$
+\text{Total Loss} = (1 - \alpha) \times \text{Classification Loss} + \alpha \times (0.7 \times \text{KL Loss} + 0.3 \times \text{Feature Loss})
+$$

+where $\alpha$ balances supervised and distillation objectives, and the 0.7/0.3 split weights the importance of output versus feature alignment.

 ## Environment
 - Python 3.8+